 "I'm very lucky.
 I was so lucky.
-I must have done something really, really right in my life to get that reward," she gushed to Ellen DeGeneres a year ago ahead of their second anniversary.
+I must have done something really, really right in my life to get that reward," she gushed to Ellen DeGeneres ahead of their second anniversary.
 "I'm good, but not a very, very good person.
 I'm good, but he's better than me."

-And now here they are, the old married couple in the Hulu commercials.
+A couple years later, they were the old married couple in the Hulu commercials.

-They also recently shot their first movie together—a big decision for both because, as Manganiello put it on The Project, "You don't want to put your relationship up on the public chopping block that way."
+In 2018 they made a movie together for the first time, the sports-meets-redemption drama Bottom of the 9th—a big decision for both because, as Manganiello, who also served as a producer, put it, "You don't want to put your relationship up on the public chopping block that way."

-But he had read the script for the drama Stano, about an ex-con who returns to his old neighborhood after 17 years in prison, before he even started dating Vergara—and when she read it, she cried.
+But he had read the script, about a onetime aspiring baseball player who's released from prison after 17 years and tries to restart his life, before he even started dating Vergara—and when she read it, she cried.

 That being said, they don't do everything together.

-For instance, when Eddie Bauer sent Manganiello to Iceland last year to athletically conquer every surface—rock, water, lava, ice, etc.—Vergara sat that one out.
+For instance, when Eddie Bauer sent Manganiello to Iceland in 2017 to athletically conquer every surface—rock, water, lava, ice, etc.—Vergara sat that one out.

-Vergara doesn't do sports, either, though she accepts her Pittsburgh native hubby's obsession with all things Steelers ("he's like a sick person," she once quipped on The Tonight Show), and understands that his mood rises and falls with the team's fortunes.
+Vergara doesn't do sports, either, though she accepts her Pittsburgh native hubby's obsession with all things Steelers ("he's like a sick person," she once quipped on The Tonight Show), and understands that his mood rises and falls with his hometown team's fortunes.

 For the record, Vergara maintains that "Steelers" is not a designer label.